MapAction

 MapAction is an independent non-governmental organisation that specialises in providing mapping for humanitarian emergencies.
 MapAction is a registered UK charity, subject to UK law and financial regulation.

-MapAction works with a range of partners including United Nations agencies, International non-government organisations and the Red Cross and Red Crescent Movement.
+MapAction works with a range of partners including United Nations agencies, International non-governmental organisations and the Red Cross and Red Crescent Movement.
 It also works with regional inter-state organisations such as CDEMA (Caribbean Disaster Emergency Management Agency), the AHA Centre (ASEAN Humanitarian Assistance Centre) and CESDRR (Centre for Emergency Situations and Disaster Risk Reduction).

-As well as providing support to crises, MapAction uses its vast experience of mapping and information management needs in crises to help national disaster management agencies around the world put in place the data, technology and skills needed to be well-prepared for any type of large-scale emergency.
+MapAction uses its mapping and information management capacity to assist national disaster management agencies around the world in response and preparation for crises by helping them develop data, technology, and worker skills.

-MapAction has a small full-time staff, with most of its work delivered by skilled and trained volunteers.
+MapAction has a small full-time staff, with most of its work delivered by volunteers.
 Its volunteers are skilled in geographical information systems, data visualisation, data management and software development and are trained to work in emergencies.
 As well as responding to emergencies, the volunteers also provide training to others.

-MapAction has historically been funded by the traditional humanitarian donor governments including the UK, US, Germany, Netherlands, EC ECHO and Switzerland.
+MapAction has historically been funded by traditional humanitarian donor governments including the UK, US, Germany, Netherlands, EC ECHO and Switzerland.
 Of those, as a result of widespread cuts to government funding, only the Swiss Government remains and MapAction now depends almost entirely on corporate and philanthropic sources to continue providing services that the humanitarian sector still depends upon.